-If animal behaviors are repeatable across environments, then we would expect fitness to differ across environments due to the various consequences of behaviors in different situations.
-Animals often possess personalities that are repeatable between different social contexts.
-Forked fungus beetles are no exception!
-Male aggression is highly repeatable (0.77) based on laboratory assays where male behaviors were observed when paired with a same-sex competitor.
+If animal behaviors are repeatable across environments, then we would expect fitness to consequently differ across those environments.
+While behavior is the most plastic phenotype at an animal’s disposal, a proporation of many behaviors are repeatable in response to different social cues.
+Behaviors in forked fungus beetles are no exception!
+Male aggressive and non-aggressive behaviors are highly repeatable based on laboratory assays where male behaviors were observed when paired with a same-sex competitor (Mitchem et al. 2019).
+Moreover, larger, more aggressive males are more likely to win male-male competition in these same laboratory assays.
 Image on the left depicts an ethogram of forked fungus beetle male-male interactions.
 Red behaviors are aggression, blue are non-aggressive, and purple are mounting behaviors.
 The size of bubbles indicates the frequency at which those behaviors are initiated, and the arrow width indicates the probability of one behavior transitioning to the next.

 Chemical cues are one way for animals to assess the quality of potential competitors and mates.
 Animals may favor interactions with or change behaviors in response to specific individuals depending on chemical cues.
 In collaboration with Vincent Formica (Swarthmore College) and Alison Holliday (Moravian College), I am using chemical cues to assess an individual’s propensity to engage in interactions with conspecifics of certain phenotypes.
 Our current project asks if females prefer to associate with winners or losers of male-male competition, and if winners and losers differ in chemical composition.